 Other construction roles that involve similar functions and usually require similar (if not identical) educational or professional entry qualifications, include Estimator (£44,000), Senior Buyer (£38,000) and Quantity Surveyor (£45,000).

 Although minimum educational requirements continue to act as a barrier for entry to many of the technical construction disciplines (including engineering-related ones), movement between different branches of the industry is commonplace and can be achieved by consciously adopting a lifelong learning approach to career development, combined with taking advantage of opportunities for reskilling and professional development that are increasingly made available by employers – and even by enrolling in local college and web-based training courses.

 As the construction industry becomes increasingly sophisticated in response to the increasing complexity of buildings, regulation and environmental legislation, new managerial roles and functions are emerging for which experience of core construction disciplines at any level of seniority combined with a professional management qualifications – typically in Construction Management, Project Management (or for professionals who already hold a first degree) a Master of Business Administration (MBA), creates opportunities for a “second career” involving off-site administration of construction projects.

-Similarly the growth of facilities management which focus on the operational management and maintenance of buildings and benefits clearly from experience and knowledge gained in the construction industry, is providing additional opportunities.
+Similarly, the growth of facilities management which focus on the operational management and maintenance of buildings and benefits from construction industry expertise, is providing additional opportunities.

 By adopting a careful and conscientious approach to career planning and receiving the right levels of support from recruiters, new entrants to the construction industry can map out and follow a long and varied career that will often be as rewarding professionally as it is financially.